levieggert/seek/README.md

 Seek
 ====

-Seek is a small animation class that animates UIViews across a timeline.
-Animations are defined with start and end values and can be animated anywhere between these values.
+Seek makes it easy to animate UIView's and constraints based on percentage values.
+Animations are defined with a from value and a to value and can then be animated to any position between those values by providing a float between 0 and 1.

-Seek supports the follow start and end values.
-Alpha, Transforms (scaling, translating, rotating) and constraint constants.
+Seek currently supports from and to values for alpha, transforms (translate, rotate, scale), and constraint constants.

-##### UIView Animation

-An example of animating a UIView's alpha and translating it's frame would look like this.
+In this example Seek will animate a view's alpha and translate the view.

 ```swift
 let seek: Seek = Seek()